Bayesian Estimation of Attribute and Identification Disclosure Risks in Synthetic Data: Overview of synthetic data risks evaluation

 \subsection{Disclosure risks of releasing fully synthetic data}

 Several authors had claimed that in fully synthetic data, identification disclosure risks are not applicable since there is no unique mapping of the records in the synthetic data to the records in the original data \citep{HuReiterWang2014PSD, WeiReiter2016}.
 This is generally true because all attributes of all records are synthesized in fully synthetic data.
+However, it depends on how the fully synthetic data are generated, and we now turn to two different methods to generate fully synthetic data, and their implications on disclosure risks evaluation.

+The first method was proposed by \citet{Rubin1993}.
+It treats all units that did not participate in the survey as missing data.
+It first multiply imputes those missing values to generate synthetic populations and second disseminates synthetic samples from these populations \citep{DrechslerPSD2018}.
+With this method, there is no correspondence between a fully synthetic record and a real world record with subscript $i$, therefore there is no one-to-one correspondence and subsequently no identification disclosure risks.

+The second method was proposed by \citet{Drechsler2011WS}, who pointed out that one can use the partially synthetic approach \citep{Little1993} to replace all values in the data by synthetic values, also obtaining a fully synthetic dataset \citep{DrechslerPSD2018}.
+While there could be a one-to-one correspondence between the original and synthetic datasets, we do not assume such information known by the intruder, therefore no identification disclosure risks exist.
+The selected examples in Section \ref{attributerisk:examples} generated fully synthetic data using the second method.

-Although identification disclosure risks are treated as non-existing in fully synthetic data, attribute disclosure risks potentially exist, as an intruder can try to use the released synthetic data and any other information to infer an entire records.
-For example, suppose a fully synthetic dataset contains 1000 individual records and 6 attributes, \{age, date of birth, annual income, gender, marital status, county\}, of which all are synthesized.
-Suppose that person $X$ is in the published synthetic data and the intruder knows this information.
-In addition, the intruder knows the real attribute values of the other 999 individuals, then the intruder might be able to find out the attributes of person $X$ with a reasonable chance.
-Such disclosure risks are attribute disclosure.
+Although identification disclosure risks are treated as non-existing in fully synthetic data, regardless of the generation methods mentioned above, attribute disclosure risks potentially exist, as an intruder can try to use the released synthetic data and any other information to infer an entire record.
+For example, suppose a fully synthetic dataset contains 1000 individual records and 6 attributes, \{age, date of birth, annual income, gender, marital status, county\}, of which all are synthesized by the second method (i.e. extending partial synthesis to full synthesis, therefore there exists a one-to-one correspondence).
+Suppose the intruder has information of all attributes of every record in the published synthetic data except for person $X$, and the intruder knows that person $X$ is in the published synthetic data.
+Then the intruder might be able to find out the attributes of person $X$ by inferring from known information of all other records.